dailyatti/promptgy-jtem-ny3/DEPLOYMENT.md

    - Sign in with your GitHub account

 2. **Import from Git**
-   - Click "Add new site" → "Import an existing project"
+   - Click "Add new site" â†’ "Import an existing project"
    - Choose "Deploy with GitHub"
    - Select repository: `dailyatti/promptgy-jtem-ny3`